 Optional Step: Put the bones back in the broth and simmer over medium low heat for an additional 30 minutes to an hour depending on how much time you have.

 Strain the broth and remove the excess fat.
 You can spoon off the fat, refrigerate the broth until the fat solidifies, or use a fat separator.

 To serve, place some rice in a serving bowl, add chicken pieces, and then ladle the hot broth on top.
-Typically, chopped scallions, salt and pepper are served separately so each person can season to taste.
+Typically, chopped scallions, salt and pepper, and optional spicy sauce are served separately so each person can season to taste.
 Serve piping hot with kimchi.